AnkitVerma8005/Movie_Recommendation_System/README.md

 # Movie Recommendation System
 ## Overview
 Welcome to the Movie Recommendation System project!
-This project aims to provide bakend concept of machine learning for  movie recommendations based on their preferences and viewing history.
+This project aims to provide  concept of machine learning for  movie recommendations based on their preferences and viewing history.
 Utilizing Python and various machine learning techniques, this system analyzes user data to suggest movies that they are likely to enjoy.

 ## Features
 #### User-Based Recommendations: Suggests movies based on the preferences of similar users.